Meet more than 60 authors and artists selling their most recent works along Mississippi Street.

 Tim Gautreaux is the author of three novels and two earlier short story collections.
 His work has appeared in The New Yorker, The Best American Short Stories, The Atlantic, Harper’s, and GQ.
 After teaching for thirty years at Southeastern Louisiana University, he now lives, with his wife, in Chattanooga, Tennessee.

 Peter Geye was born and raised in Minneapolis, where he continues to live.
 His previous novels are Safe from the Sea and The Lighthouse Road.
-Wintering also recently one the Minnesota Book Award.
+Wintering also recently won the Minnesota Book Award.

 Ellen Gilchrist, Fayetteville, Arkansas, teaches creative writing at the University of Arkansas.
 She is the author of several collections of short stories and novellas including The Cabal and Other Stories, Flights of Angels, The Age of Miracles, The Courts of Love, In the Land of Dreamy Dreams, Victory Over Japan (winner of the National Book Award in 1984), Drunk with Love, I Cannot Get You Close Enough, and most recently, Acts of God.
 Her novels include The Anna Papers; The Annunciation; Net of Jewels; Starcarbon; Sarah Conley; Anabasis: A Journey to the Interior; and I, Rhoda Manning, Go Hunting with My Daddy.
 She is the author of two collections of essays, Falling through Space and The Writing Life, both published by University Press of Mississippi.